 The Bristol Borough School District participates in the National School Lunch Program.
 This program allows eligible families to receive free or reduced price meals.
 Applications for free or reduced price meals can be completed on www.paschoolmeals.com.
 Eligibility is determined by the Federal Income.
-If you feel that your family may be eligible we recommend that you complete one application per family.
-All children in the family, whether they attend Bristol Jr./Sr. High School or Snyder-Girotti Elementary School may be included on the one application.
+If you feel that your family may be eligible we recommend that you complete One application per family.
+All children in the family, whether they attend Bristol Jr./Sr. High School or Snyder-Girotti Elementary School may be included on he one application.
 If your family is approved for free or reduced price meals, that information will be confidential and visible only to the cashier at the time of service.
 No student will be overtly identified as being eligible for free or reduced price meals.
 Applications are accepted at any time during the school year.

 A balanced, nutritious meal is provided for students to purchase in our cafeteria.
 All students are required to eat in the cafeteria whether they buy a school lunch or bring their own lunch from home.
 Students may not leave the building for lunch.
-No food may be removed from the cafeteria for any reason.
-No food may be ordered and/or brought into the cafeteria from commercial establishments outside of school.
+No food may be removed from the cafeteria fo any reason.
+No food may be ordered and/or bought into the cafeteria from commercial establishments outside of school.
+Birthday treats are not permitted due to various food allergies of our students.